The VoicePrivacy 2020 Challenge: Results and findings: Results

-Of note is the high WER for the \emph{LibriSpeech-test} dataset and system \textbf{M1c2} which performs copy synthesis without x-vector anonymization.
-Systems \textbf{M1c3} and \textbf{M1c4}, which also retain original x-vectors, also provoke high WERs for the \emph{LibriSpeech-test} dataset.
-This finding suggests that resynthesis by itself causes non-negligible degradation to ASR performance.
-Results for systems \textbf{M1} and \textbf{M1c1} (vs \textbf{B1}), indicate that using the end-to-end acoustic model for BN feature extraction degrades ASV performance for both datasets.
-Speech recognition accuracy degradation for signal-processing based techniques (\textbf{I1, D1, B2}) is more stable for different data sets, while for all x-vector based techniques there is a huge gap in performance depending on the datasets, and increase in WER is larger for in-domain data with respect to the data used for training of the $ASV_\text{eval}$ model (\textit{LibriSpeech}).
+Of note is the high WER of system \textbf{M1c2}, which retains the original x-vectors, on the \emph{LibriSpeech-test} dataset.
+Systems \textbf{M1c3} and \textbf{M1c4}, which partially retain the original x-vectors, yield a higher WER than original data on that dataset too.
+This suggests that resynthesis by itself significantly degrades ASR performance.
+The results for systems \textbf{M1} and \textbf{M1c1} (vs.\ \textbf{B1}) indicate that using an end-to-end ASR AM for BN feature extraction degrades ASV performance on both datasets.
+For signal processing based techniques (\textbf{I1}, \textbf{D1}, \textbf{B2}) the relative WER degradation is similar across the datasets, while for x-vector based techniques it is much larger on in-domain data with respect to the data used to train the ASR model (\textit{LibriSpeech}) than on out-of-domain data.